Ryukhin/writing-samples/documentation-style-guide.md

 When introducing code samples, include the language used and type of call to help introduce the content to fellow developers using the samples for integrations.

 The Docs team can add [languages](https://prismjs.com/#languages-list) on request.
-Contact [#ask-platform-docs](https://riotgames.slack.com/messages/CKFJMLULA/).

 ### Using Mermaid

-The Riot Platform Docs Portal supports [Mermaid](https://mermaid-js.github.io/mermaid/#/) for flow charts, sequence diagrams, class diagrams, state diagrams, Gannt charts, pie charts, and entity relationship diagrams.
+Use [Mermaid](https://mermaid-js.github.io/mermaid/#/) for flow charts, sequence diagrams, class diagrams, state diagrams, Gannt charts, pie charts, and entity relationship diagrams.
 Use the Mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtDaHJpc3RtYXNdIC0tPnxHZXQgbW9uZXl8IEIoR28gc2hvcHBpbmcpXG4gIEIgLS0-IEN7TGV0IG1lIHRoaW5rfVxuICBDIC0tPnxPbmV8IERbTGFwdG9wXVxuICBDIC0tPnxUd298IEVbaVBob25lXVxuICBDIC0tPnxUaHJlZXwgRltmYTpmYS1jYXIgQ2FyXVxuXHRcdCIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19) to generate a diagram, adding the code inline to your Markdown files.

 [[important]]
 | **Important:** Mermaid code must be inline with your content using the fenced code ticks.
 It must not be in a separate file.